 Aggressiveness may range from the very mild and harmless like in the angelfish: Pterophyllum scalare, to the extreme when the species is impossible to keep in a group in a home aquarium, like with the wolf cichlid Parachromis dovii from Central America, a potentially over 60 cm long predator with big teeth and a nasty disposition.

-Environmentally cichlids are referred as secondary freshwater fish, a term applied to fishes that having evolved from marine fish, are tolerant (as oppose to primary freshwater fish) to brackish and even in some cases pure sea water.
+Environmentally cichlids are referred to as secondary freshwater fish, a term applied to fishes that having evolved from marine fish, are tolerant (as opposed to primary freshwater fish) to brackish and even in some cases pure seawater.
 One particular Central American cichlid species has often been spotted breeding in the sea, I am referring to the Mayan cichlid, Mayaheros urophthalmus.
-I have personally seen them breeding in sea water under the euroclima (frontier between salt and fresh water in some coastal springs and cenotes) at Cenote Manatí just north of Tulum in Quintana Roo, among mangrove roots.
+I have personally seen them breeding in seawater under the halocline (frontier between salt and fresh water in some coastal springs and cenotes) at Cenote Manatí just north of Tulum in Quintana Roo, among mangrove roots.
 In a separate example, the wide coastal distribution of some species of cichlids like the black-belt cichlid Vieja maculicauda in Central America, which is found from Costa Rica to Belize in the Caribbean slope, is attributed to their tolerance to salt water, which allowed it to migrate between river mouths.

-Cichlids inhabit in practically any water body that can supply them with a source of food.
-The can inhabit for example in salt and coastal lakes.
+Cichlids inhabit practically any water body that can supply them with a source of food.
+They can inhabit for example salt and coastal lakes.
 They can also inhabit just certain areas of lakes that offer them protection and a source of food, either in open water or limited to a substrate like mud, sand, rocks, vegetated areas, shell-beds (which are areas covered by empty snail shells) or other areas that provide a specialized source of food.
-Riverine cichlids include those that are found in the main channels of rivers, those that are found in floodplains and marshes, those that have adapted to live in the very fast flowing areas and those that are just found in small creeks.
+Riverine cichlids include those that are found in the main channels of rivers, those that are found in floodplains and marshes, those that have adapted to live in very fast-flowing areas, and those that are just found in small creeks.

 Cichlids have exploited all potentially possible shapes and feeding specializations.
 We have cichlids that feed on detritus (which is organic decaying matter), generalized and specialized herbivorous.
-Those specialized herbivorous can be algae combers, cutters, pickers, pullers, scrappers.
-There are also cichlids that feed on fruits that fall on the water from surrounding trees.
+Those specialized herbivores can be algae combers, cutters, pickers, pullers, and scrapers.
+Some cichlids feed on fruits that fall on the water from surrounding trees.

 © Copyright 2018 Juan Miguel Artigas Azas, all rights reserved